Site Conditions Pre–renovation

 The Battery’s first public art initiative, The River That Flows Two Ways, by artist Wopo Holup, was unveiled on June 5, 2000.
 Thirty–seven panels of this permanent public artwork are set into the Seawall railing.
 The project details the ecological and human history of The Battery and the Hudson from the glacial age to the present.
 The Conservancy raised over $350,000 in private funds and worked with artist Wopo Holup to design, fabricate, and install the sculptural cast iron and bronze panels.

 These lyrical images depict marine, natural, and human history.
 The panels illustrate the explorations and encounters of New York’s diverse populations, showing maritime vessels, and moments in the exciting history of The Battery.
 It arouses curiosity, enchants the eye, and celebrates New York City’s heritage.
+You can learn more about the history of the Hudson and the Native American influence on the The River That Flows Two Ways here.

 - Landscape Architect: Olin Studio